milencias/cmustudent-repository/README.md

 # About me
 Here are a few things about me:
 My name is Milencia Saintus and I use she/her pronouns.
 I am a first year student in the Master of Science in Public Policy and Management program.
 A fun fact about me is that my birthday falls on Thanksgiving every couple of years.
-My hobbies include, reading, hiking, watching tv, learning anything and everything, and working out.
-I am interested in all thins data, manipulating data, extracting insights from data, presenting data, etc. I am also VERY excited about this class!
+My hobbies include, reading, hiking, watching tv, learning anything and everything, working out, and completing puzzles!
+I am interested in all thing data, manipulating data, extracting insights from data, presenting data, etc. I am also VERY excited about this class!

 # What I hope to learn
 I hope to learn: